 As another Eurovision season comes to a close, John Egan crunches some of the numbers from this year’s Grand Final.
 There are some surprises!
-For the second year in a row the bookies’ favourite has triumphed: congratulations to the Netherlands’ Duncan Laurence, whose Arcade joins the list of Eurovision champions.
-Duncan and his songwriting colleagues […]
+For the second year in a row the bookies’ favourite has triumphed: congratulations to the Netherlands’… Read more#Eurovision 2019: the Grand Final Results

 In a live, competitive competition, what you do and when you do it both are important.
 But how important is the “when” bit, when the immediate goal is qualifying for the Grand Final?
 In this article John Egan looks at the question of Grand Final qualification in the two semi-final era of the Eurovision.